redux-saga/saga-query/README.md

 [rtk-query](https://rtk-query-docs.netlify.app/), and
 [apollo-client](https://www.apollographql.com/docs/react/) are making it easier than ever to fetch and cache data from an API server.
-All of them have their unique attributes and I encourage everyone to check them out if they haven't.
+All of them have their unique attributes and I encourage everyone to check them out.

 I find that the async flow control of `redux-saga` is one of the most robust and powerful declaractive side-effect systems I have used.
 Treating